cpowell/ruby-entity-component-framework/README.md

 # Welcome to the Ruby Entity-Component Framework
-This framework (RECF for short) is designed to help game authors construct modern, high-performance games using the elegant Ruby language and a fairly new alternative to OOP called an "entity-component system".
-An Entity- Component System is a programming methodology that successfully addresses many shortcomings of OOP and streamlines game creation and maintenance.
+This framework (RECF for short) is designed to help game authors construct modern, high-performance games using the elegant Ruby language and a fairly new alternative to OOP called an "entity component system".
+An Entity Component System is a programming methodology that successfully addresses many shortcomings of OOP and streamlines game creation and maintenance.